 Before showing that our subjects condition their current choices on past choices we first show that they also respond to (x, r).
 Without this feature we would not be able to rule out that our choice data are simply noise.
-As a first pass we can check that our subjects indeed to better than if they just randomized.
-Implementing the rational expectations policy would have earned our subjects on average \$13.32.
-Instead, our subjects on average walked away with \$12.63.
-This is a small gap in dollar terms, but amounts to over five percent of earnings.
+As a first pass we can compare the average earnings of our subjects with how much they would have earned under three alternative state-independent rules of thumb.
+On average our subjects earned \$12.63.
 If our subjects had used a fair coin to decide their action they would have earned on average only \$9.31.
 If they had naively tried to buy every property they were offered while not being credit constrained, average earnings would have been \$9.65.
 Finally we can look at how our subjects would have done if they had randomized using their actual unconditional probability of buying.
 In that case, on average, they would have earned \$8.68.
-The fact that our subjects earn so much more than their own unconditional probability of buying would have earned them suggests that they were paying attention and trying to maximize their earnings rather than just clicking away.
+The fact that our subjects earn so much more than if they bought with the same unconditional probability of buying suggests that they were conditioning on the state rather than just clicking away.